 Lines 41a-41d.
-Check the "Yes" box if the filer of this Form 5472 is claiming a deduction under section 250 with respect to foreign-derived intangible income (FDII) derived from transactions described in Part IV and enter the amounts included in Part IV on lines 41b through 41d.
+Check the "Yes" box on line 41a if the filer of this Form 5472 is claiming a deduction under section 250 with respect to foreign-derived intangible income (FDII) derived from any transaction with the foreign corporation and enter those amounts as requested on lines 41b through 41d.
 State all amounts in U.S. dollars and attach a schedule showing the exchange rates used.
-If no deduction is being claimed with respect to such transactions, check the "No" box.
+With respect to lines 41b and 41c, the term "sales" includes any lease, license, exchange, or other disposition of property.
+See Regulations section 1.250(b)-3(b) (16).